-Is he ready?
-I mean.
-Just last week he stood in the wrong line at the DMV for two full hours, then called you in a full-on meltdown!
+Are they ready?
+I mean, just last week they stood in the wrong line at the DMV for two full hours, then called you in a full-on meltdown!

 I know, that’s not the level of certainty we want as parents, but it’s reality.

 Sure, your kid is smart.
-He graduated with honors and was accepted to a great college.
-He has good friends, maybe a girlfriend, and helps out around the house when asked.
+They graduated with honors and was accepted to a great college.
+They have good friends, maybe a girlfriend or boyfriend, and help out around the house when asked.
 But is that enough?